abhogal-lab/WillisWorks/README.md

 adaptation labels.
 All categorical boundaries are WillisWorks teaching rules and are not PET diagnostic cutoffs.

+**Stages are representative and are meant for teaching/visualization purposes only**

 ## Dynamics
 Dynamics is independent of the active simulation.
 The View dropdown selects Autoregulation curve, Suzuki progression, Steno-occlusive